Connor Joe Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.12 team ERA that ranks 13th across all league pitching staffs.
+- The Brewers' 4.12 team ERA ranks 13th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs given up (91 total, 1.3 per game).

-- Teheran gets the start for the Brewers, his fifth of the season.
-He is 1-2 with a 1.48 ERA and 16 strikeouts in 24 1/3 innings pitched.
+- Miley gets the start for the Brewers, his ninth of the season.
+He is 3-2 with a 3.67 ERA and 24 strikeouts through 41 2/3 innings pitched.

-- The righty last pitched on Saturday against the Oakland Athletics, when he tossed seven innings, allowing one earned run while giving up six hits.
+- His last time out was on Tuesday, May 16 against the St. Louis Cardinals, when the lefty tossed 1 2/3 innings, surrendering one earned run while allowing only one hit.

-- The 32-year-old has amassed an ERA of 1.48, with 5.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .233 against him.
+- The 36-year-old has amassed a 3.67 ERA and 5.2 strikeouts per nine innings across eight games this season, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.